CHAPTER DEVELOPMENT GUIDE

 Get your sponsorship package approved by your university/faculty through the appropriate channels.

+Create a list of companies to target for sponsorship.
+Start with companies where you have personal contacts with, either through the executive team or outside contacts.
 Include companies from the fields that ACE educates from; these companies have the most to gain from entering a partnership with your chapter.
 Refrain from reaching out to every company you see, and instead focus your efforts on companies that you truly think will add value to your event.

 Start contacting sponsors via email as soon as your sponsorship package is approved.
 Leverage executives’ personal networks.
 Aim to make the communication as personal as possible, leading up to an in-person meeting.

-Track all communication with potential sponsors in a tracking sheet including the date, type of communication sent, result, etc. Consider using an online tool such as Hubspot for tracking purposes.
+Track all communication with potential sponsors in a tracking sheet including the date, type of communication sent, result, etc.

 Leverage your school/business faculty.
 Many opportunities for club sponsorship may be available – you just have to apply for them!